Leader-board/OA-and-Interviews/Application experiences/2021-22/Improbable/Graduate Applied Scientist, Defence - 2022 Start.md

 (recruiter)
 </blockquote>

 Notice that this isn't a technical interview.
-PLus I was sent a couple of brochures that detailed the roles Improbable had in general - this confused me since I wasn't sure at that point whether I was being considered for _any_ role at Improbable _or_ the role I had applied for.
+Plus I was sent a couple of brochures that detailed the roles Improbable had in general - this confused me since I wasn't sure at that point whether I was being considered for _any_ role at Improbable _or_ the role I had applied for.

 Still, I scheduled the interview for November 29<sup>th</sup>.
 I didn't want to schedule it that late as I was concerned it could be too late, but there were no earlier dates.